boryspaulewicz/bhsdtr2/Readme.md

 ![](Figs/unnamed-chunk-15-1.svg)

-If you know what you are doing, you can use the stan posterior samples directly, but if the very idea of a link function makes you feel uneasy, most of the time you can forget about the delta, gamma, theta, and eta parameters and rely on the samples function:
+If you know what you are doing, you can use the stan posterior samples directly, but if the very idea of a link function makes you feel uneasy, note that most of the time you can forget about the delta, gamma, theta, and eta parameters and rely on the samples function:

 ``` r
 (smp = samples(m.stan, 'thr'))